 Copper, however, has been steadily used.
-The comparison between aluminum vs copper wire below will show the advantages and disadvantages of these two elements.
+The comparison between aluminum vs. copper wire below will show the advantages and disadvantages of these two elements.

 Table of Contents

-Aluminum Vs Copper Wire Comparisons
+Aluminum Vs. Copper Wire Comparisons

 Electrical Capacity and Material Weight

-However, for residential use, it is mostly recommended to use copper as its advantages outweigh its disadvantages.
+However, it is mostly recommended for residential use to use copper as its advantages outweigh its disadvantages.
 The ideal decision between both may depend on your project, location, situation, or safety requirements.

-By considering the benefits of both materials, it is safe to assume that aluminum and copper wiring will last for a long time in the future.
-You may have your system checked and consult to professional electrician to decide which one of aluminum vs copper wire is the best to use to ensure problem-free electrical connections in the upcoming years.
+By considering both materials’ benefits, it is safe to assume that aluminum and copper wiring will last for a long time in the future.
+You may have your system checked and consult with a professional electrician to decide which one of aluminum vs. copper wire is the best to use to ensure problem-free electrical connections in the upcoming years.Related keywords :

 - how to turn off my honeywell heating its stuck on tbe wrong year,kaba760 flashes green and red than red,my carrier furnace amber light is blinking